Flash (Modesitt novel)

-Flash is a science fiction novel by American writer L. E. Modesitt, published in 2004.
+Flash is a science fiction novel by American writer L. E. Modesitt Jr., published in 2004.

 Plot introduction

 Flash is set in a future Earth of the 22nd century, chronologically prior to its published predecessor Archform: Beauty.
 Humanity is still recovering from environmental disasters of the 21st century, but technology provides enough material resources for everyone.
 Earth's old nations have merged into continental governments - such as NorAm, United Europe, and Sinoplex - many of which are partially or wholly under the sway of various multinational corporations.
 Various wars are in progress, including an independence movement of colonists on Mars.

 The protagonist is Jonat DeVrai, a talented market research consultant and former Marine Corps officer who happens to have retained nanite combat enhancements that should be removed from retiring soldiers.
 As usual in Modesitt's books, DeVrai does not seek power; he is forced to exercise it because of others' attempts to use him in their designs to gather power to themselves.

 In addition to normal humans, the world of Flash also includes: